dirkpetersen/our-chat/README.md

 ## Install and configure our-chat

 Switch to the ochat user `sudo su - ochat` and continue with configuration.
-Clone the our-chat repository from GitHub and copy the .env.ochat and librechat.yml files to the root of the home directory:
+Clone the our-chat repository from GitHub and copy the .env.ochat, librechat.yml and nginx.conf files to the root of the home directory:

 ```
 cd ~